Nalipp/Stat-su/README.md

   refactor css (add multiple classes to single component)

-  fix travis

   change language to topic in entire project

-  keep track of all timeSubmissions in an array attached to the TimeSlip document

   drag and drop using React DnD

   ui
   - fix formating on TimeDisplay so the time width is always the same (less jolty)
-  - reset to 00:00 more gradually
+  - reset to 00:00 more gradually (blinks?, could also blink the total time)

-  fix errors
+  fix travis
-  - An unknown error occurred when fetching the script.
-  - Failed to load resource: net::ERR_CONNECTION_REFUSED